 I am passionate about the subject of mental health and have my own personal experiences of mental ill health and recovery.
 That is why I dedicate my learning and coaching to the subject and implement skills for good mental health support into everything I do.

-I am an Instructor for Mental Health First Aid England training people via the two-day face-to-face and online courses to be a Mental Health First Aider.
+I am a certified Instructor for Mental Health First Aid England training people in Mental Health Awareness and Mental Health First Aid..

 * Learn about many different mental health conditions including anxiety, depression, bipolar and schizophrenia and the impact these can have on someone living with these conditions